 Parker rubbed his hands excitedly.
 “So, are we doing this?”

 “Hell yeah,” Ribeiro said, without looking up from the image of the alien vessel on our displays.
-His eyes were red-rimmed and wild, like he’d just spent the past few hours with his nose stuck to the screen instead of getting sleep.
+His eyes were red-rimmed and wild, like he’d just spent the past few hours with his nose stuck to the screen instead of sleeping.

 “Byrne, you’re with me,” Parker said.
 “Grab some sampling kits.
 Ribeiro, Khay, you two stay here to—”